Sending you in circles

 Motorway service areas are all built on privately managed land, and are therefore responsible for creating and maintaining their own road layouts, filling their own pot holes and, worryingly, creating and maintaining their own road signs.

 Since 1994, the service area regulations have been absolutely clear that all service station road signs must comply with the Traffic Signs Regulations and General Directions (TSRGD).
 The TSRGD tells you exactly what each road sign must look like, down to excruciating details like fonts and stroke widths.

 The TSRGD is written for professionals and designed for public roads.
 It doesn't consider things like a drive thru.
-To get around that, the service area regulations also state that the Highways Agency (which no longer exists) can assess and approve any bespoke road signage that is required.
+To get around that, the service area regulations also stated that the Highways Agency (which was retired in 2015) can assess and approve any bespoke road signage that is required.

 The Highways Agency made plenty of their own errors with road signs, but they were still a good authority on the subject.
-Their successor, National Highways, is not supposed to be authorising new traffic signs, but for complicated reasons that may not be an issue here.
+Their successor, National Highways, was not supposed to be authorising new traffic signs, but for complicated reasons that's not the issue.
 What is an issue is that, when we contacted National Highways for advice in 2021, their spokesperson did not seem to know what the TSRGD was.
-Their designated "signage specialist" (their phrasing) will be more versed on the subject, but it doesn't exactly fill you with confidence.
+One correspondent tells us that, when they were involved, approval for service area road signs came from a department that was not normally involved with creating road signs.
+National Highways say they have a designated "signage specialist" (their phrasing) for this task, and we will have to assume they were well-versed on the subject, even though this background didn't provide much confidence.

 Whenever a new service area is proposed or an existing one is expanded, the highway authority (which would be National Highways if we're dealing with an English motorway) will examine the plans to see if the planned road layout can safely accommodate the expected traffic flow.
 The highway authority's concern is that a badly-designed development could cause a queue to back out onto the main road, which can't be allowed to happen.